Expert Panel

 NREL

 Anthony K. Burrell is chief technologist for energy storage at the US Department of Energy’s National Renewal Energy Laboratory (NREL).
 He has been working in the areas of energy science and technology since the early 1990s with a specific focus on energy storage.
-Recently, he was the department head for electrochemical energy storage at Argonne National Laboratory.
+He leads the Vehicle Technology Office, Silicon Consortium Project and is the PI on the Behind the Meter Storage program.
+Previously, he was the department head for electrochemical energy storage at Argonne National Laboratory.

 He holds a PhD in chemistry from the University of Auckland, New Zealand.